 - Cheddar cheese: Choose your favorite type of cheese to make a cheeseburger.

 - Roma tomato: If you like rounder tomato slices for your burgers, choose a tomato that will give you round slices instead.

 - Romaine lettuce: Any type of large leaf lettuce will do here.

 Air Fryer Burger substitutions and additions

 - Tasty Toppings: You can top your burgers with any of your favorite burger toppings.
-Here are some of my go-to ideas: cheddar cheese, red onion, tomato, romaine lettuce (or any large leaf lettuce), mayo, mustard, ketchup, bacon, pickles, bacon, mushrooms, onion rings, jalapeños, sauerkraut, feta, french fries, relish, eggs, etc.
+Here are some of my go-to ideas: cheddar cheese, red onion, tomato, romaine lettuce (or any large leaf lettuce), mayo, mustard, ketchup, bacon, pickles, bacon, mushrooms, onion rings, jalapeños, sauerkraut, feta, homemade french fries in air fryer, relish, eggs, etc.